-The hotel offers two dining experiences, which are both overseen by executive chef Alessio Corda, a homage to Geneva’s underrated gastronomic scene.
+The hotel offers two dining experiences, a homage to Geneva’s underrated gastronomic scene.
 Fiskebar introduces a new Nordic-fusion concept, a first-of-its-kind in Geneva.
 The nature-inspired space offers a beautiful lake view while offering bold flavours with an emphasis on quality and seasonal ingredients.
 Attached next door is Fred by Fiskebar.
 The bar is a fusion of the cosmopolitan lifestyle and local glamour.
 The intimate room is filled with displays of ornate and intriguing artwork, all the while offering a mysterious blend of vintage style and experimental mixology.

 The second dining venue within the hotel is the Living Room Bar & Kitchen, which offers an all-day dining menu.
 The cosy lounge-style setting is enhanced with elements of the building’s historic original features, such as the over 150-year-old parquet and walnut floor, a fireplace, and superb views of the lake.
 The lavish breakfast is one of the finest in the city, gastronomy-focused.
 The a la carte breakfast menu offers healthy, seasonal and creative cuisine.
 We recommend the avocado toast, freshly blended avocado topped with organic poached eggs, and what amazed us most was the innovative off-menu green juice which uses fresh mint leaves, elevating the smell and taste profile – genius!
 On our last day, we opt for that extra bit of luxury, enjoying our breakfast from the comfort and privacy of our room on the balcony.